Health Text Simplification: An Annotated Corpus for Digestive Cancer Education and Novel Strategies for Reinforcement Learning: Materials and Methods

-\textbf{Readability Reward:} FKGL is a heuristic function to assess the reading level of text based on word and sentence length.
-Although it is an imperfect metric, FKGL provides an automatic way to assess the reading level of the generated text.
-In the TESLEA approach \cite{phatak2022medical}, the FKGL score is essentially normalized to the [-1,1] range based on the target reading level.
-To map the FKGL scores to the [0, 1] range for RL, we took inspiration from the TESLEA approach.
-The reading level reward, $R_{FKGL}$, was calculated by normalizing the FKGL score by the reading level target and applying a sigmoid function:
+\textbf{Readability Reward:} FKGL is a heuristic function to assess reading level.
+Although an imperfect metric, FKGL provides an automatic way to assess the reading grade level of the text.
+The TESLEA approach \cite{phatak2022medical} includes a normalization strategy to convert FKGL scores to the range $[-1, 1]$, based on the target reading level.
+Our reading level reward, $R_{FKGL}$, which was inspired by the TESLEA approach, was calculated by normalizing the FKGL score by the reading level target and applying a sigmoid function:

-The normalized reading score (fraction within the sigmoid) generally falls in the range [-1, 1] for our data, where positive values indicate simpler text (more desirable) and negative values indicate more complex text (less desirable).
-The sigmoid function maps the normalized reading scores to the range [0, 1], where higher values still indicate lower reading levels.
+The normalized reading score (fraction within the sigmoid) yields positive values for simpler text (more desirable) and negative values for more complex text (less desirable).
+The sigmoid function maps the normalized reading scores to the range $[0, 1]$, where higher values indicate lower reading levels.

-\textbf{Relevance Reward:} The relevance reward, $R_{Rel}$, is intended to quantify the semantic relationship between the simplified text and the original text, where a higher reward indicates greater semantic similarity.
-We follow the TESLEA approach \cite{phatak2022medical} for relevance scoring: 1) the original text and the simplified text are mapped to separate vector representations using an encoder model and 2) semantic similarity is assessed based on the cosine similarity between these two vectors.
-BioSentVec \cite{chen2019biosentvec} was selected as the encoder, which has been extensively trained in biomedical literature.
-Cosine similarity falls in the range [0, 1], where higher values indicate higher semantic correspondence.
-The relevance reward incentivizes the preservation of semantic relatedness between the original and simplified text.
-The $R_{Rel}$ reward does not include any information or representation from the annotated corpus, SimpleDC.
+\textbf{Relevance Reward:} The relevance reward, $R_{Rel}$, is intended to quantify the semantic relationship between the simplified and original texts, where a higher reward indicates greater semantic similarity.
+We follow the TESLEA approach \cite{phatak2022medical} for relevance scoring: 1) the original and simplified texts are mapped to separate vector representations using an encoder and 2) semantic similarity is assessed based on cosine similarity between these vectors.
+BioSentVec \cite{chen2019biosentvec} was selected as the encoder, as it has been extensively trained on biomedical literature.
+Cosine similarity falls in the range $[0, 1]$, where higher values indicate higher semantic correspondence.
+The relevance reward incentivizes the preservation of semantic relatedness between the original and simplified texts.
+We used the pre-trained BioSentVec without any training on SimpleDC.